risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 ### Enable the connector node in RisingWave

-The native MySQL CDC connector is implemented by the connector node in RisingWave.
+The native PostgreSQL CDC connector is implemented by the connector node in RisingWave.
 The connector node handles the connections with upstream and downstream systems.
-You can enable the connector node in two ways:
-- Using the latest docker-compose file of RisingWave demo The connector node is enabled by default in this docker-compose file.
-To learn about how to start RisingWave with this file, see [Docker Compose](../deploy/risingwave-docker-compose.md).
+You can use the docker-compose configuration of the latest RisingWave demo, in which the connector node is enabled by default.
+To learn about how to start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md).
-- Using RiseDev, the developer's tool
-  Download the latest source file of RisingWave.
-Run `./risedev configure` in the root directory of RisingWave and enable the **RisingWave Connector** component.
-Edit the `risedev.yml` file and uncomment the line of code `- use: connector:node` for the default configuration.
-After you complete the changes, you need to run `./risedev dev` to launch the cluster with the new configuration.

 ### Create a table using the native CDC connector